 Family Treks in the Everest Region

 Another popular trekking area of course is The Everest Region which needs no further explanation as the name says it all.
 Of course, the vast majority of visitors to this region have one aim only and that is to reach the base of the highest mountain on the planet.
 There are however two or three suitable and very rewarding treks for families with children aged approximately nine upwards.
 These are great experiences in their own right that also provide views of Mountain Everest itself.
-The treks are Ideal for families or for people who do not feel able to manage what is a fairly demanding high altitude trek at times.
+The treks are Ideal for families or for people who do not feel able to manage what is a fairly demanding high-altitude trek at times.

 The Everest Panorama Trek

 One trek that stands out is the trek to the ancient monastery of Tengboche.
 The Everest Panorama trail whilst short provides some beautiful views and a good introduction to the Everest Region along with its wonderful Sherpa people.
 You have the opportunity to get immersed in Sherpa heartland and soak up their rich cultural heritage and lifestyle.
-The Sherpas originated as severe or separated families who migrated from Eastern Tibet around five hundred years ago and settled the uninhabited high valleys of Nepal.
+The Sherpas originated as severe or separated families who migrated from Eastern Tibet around five hundred years ago and settled in the uninhabited high valleys of Nepal.
 Their name “Ser-Pa” reflects those origins: ‘east –people’.
 The small group of families brought with them the rich traditional religion and literature of Tibetan Buddhism.
 They are a very strong race, hardened and weathered by the extreme environment.

 Whilst the trek is deemed in Himalayan terms as easy, it still takes you up onto the high trails to the final destination of Tengboche Monastery (3850m) and on the way a stop at the beautiful Sherpa village of Khumjung.
 It is a very scenic trek, one that offers really superb views of the world’s highest peaks, including Everest, Lhotse, Thamserku, Ama Dablam, and many others.
 The 500-year-old Tengboche Monastery is situated within a fabulous almost surreal setting and surrounded by the supremacy of the mighty Himalayas.
-In short, if you are looking for a trek less arduous that still provides everything good about the region, this is trek has it all.
+In short, if you are looking for a trek less arduous but still provides everything good about the region, this is trek has it all.